AIRI-Institute/Cross_Transfer_Learning/README.md

 __Question B: Transfer learning between Formal Italian language and "Turinese"__

-Thank you for your question!
+This is an interesting direction, but we did not consider it in this work.
 We believe that transfer learning across different languages and their dialects is promising for gaining linguistic insights.
 As both Italian and Turinese are well-resourced, it is feasible to carry out experiments in this area.

 # General Response to Reviewers: